Travel

 - Turkey - Level 2: Exercise Increased Cautionon June 9, 2026 at 12:00 am

-There were no changes to the advisory level or risk indicators.
-An area of increased risk was removed.
-Advisory summary was updated.
-Exercise increased caution in Türkiye due to terrorism, armed conflict, and arbitrary detentions.
+Exercise increased cautionExercise increased caution in Türkiye due to terrorism, armed conflict, and arbitrary detentions.
 Some areas have increased risk.
 Read the entire Travel Advisory.
-Do not travel to the border region with Syria and Iraq due to risk of terrorism and armed conflict.
-Advisory Summary Exercise caution in crowded public spaces including transportation hubs, markets, malls, government buildings, hotels, restaurants, clubs, places of worship, educational institutions, parks, airports, and major events.
+Exercise caution in crowded public spaces including transportation hubs, markets, malls, government buildings, hotels, restaurants, clubs, places of worship, educational institutions, parks, airports, and major events.
 Terrorism There is risk of terrorist violence, including terrorist attacks and other activity in Türkiye.
 Visit the U.S. Department of State’s country reports on terrorism to learn more.
 Terrorist groups continue plotting possible attacks in Türkiye.
 Terrorists may attack with little or no warning, targeting tourist locations.
-Be cautious in transportation […]
+Be cautious in transportation hubs, markets, malls, and government buildings, as well as hotels, clubs, restaurants, religious sites, places of worship, and parks.
+Be careful in airports and at major events.
+Arbitrary Detentions The Turkish […]

 - Mali - Level 4: Do Not Travelon June 8, 2026 at 12:00 am